 2. What do people with dementia like to talk about?

 People with dementia, like everyone, like to talk about their hobbies and interests.
 They may also enjoy talking about their loved ones and things they enjoy, such as a favourite TV show or activity.

 People with dementia can often still recall long-term memories, although more recent memory is impaired.
 So, reminiscing about happy memories from the past is a good way to have a meaningful conversation.
 And talking about past successes and accomplishments can boost confidence and self-esteem.

 3. How to talk with someone with dementia on the phone?

 Talking to someone with dementia on the phone can be challenging as you do not have visual cues, such as facial expressions and body language.
 Try to speak slowly and clearly, and give the person plenty of time to respond, as they may be trying to find the right words.
 Stick to simple questions, rather than open-ended questions, to make the conversation as easy to understand as possible.

 With dementia, communication gradually becomes more challenging.
 It may help to learn what to expect as your loved one progresses through dementia and Alzheimer's.
 The main things to remember are offering plenty of positive encouragement when communicating a message and remaining patient throughout difficulties.

 Engage with your loved one meaningfully with Relish

-We offer a wide range of dementia-friendly products to help ease the mind of a loved one living with dementia.
+We offer a wide range of dementia-friendly products to help ease the mind of a loved one or family member living with dementia.
 For example, puzzles, art kits, and other activities might help when a loved one becomes frustrated or needs a break.